stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 Collectively, these configurations are known as mapped scraping configurations.

-A mapped scraping configuration may contain a `common` field, and must contain `performer` or `scene` depending on the scraping type it is configured for.
+A mapped scraping configuration may contain a `common` field, and must contain `performer`, `scene`, `movie` or `gallery` depending on the scraping type it is configured for.

-Within the `performer`/`scene` field are key/value pairs corresponding to the golang fields (see below) on the performer/scene object.
+Within the `performer`/`scene`/`movie`/`gallery` field are key/value pairs corresponding to the golang fields (see below) on the performer/scene object.
 These fields are case-sensitive.

 The values of these may be either a simple selector value, which tells the system where to get the value of the field from, or a more advanced configuration (see below).
 For example, for an xpath configuration: